 Brother Nelson Chase

-Nelson Chase, son of Seth and Sarah (Williams) Chase, was born July 14, 1830 in Stanstead, Quebec, Canada.
+Nelson Chase, Shaker dentist, woodworker, musician, and inventor, was born July 14, 1830 in Stanstead, Quebec, Canada, the son of Seth and Sarah (Williams) Chase.

 Shaker brother Nelson Chase came to the Enfield Shakers in 1835 as a five year old child.
 Here he developed his many innate talents, becoming an accomplished dentist, woodworker, inventor and composer.
 Through his songs and in his writing Nelson was able to articulate his faith, and encourage others to meet the demands of a Shaker life.
 It was hoped that he would become a strong spiritual leader in the society,